Note: This post was updated March 13 to reflect new data for short-term workforce training and enrollment losses from Hurricane Florence.

 “Community colleges are losing more than 5,000 potential students each year because of an overly complex RDS system,” said Dr. David Shockley, president of Surry Community College and the NC Association of Community College Presidents.
 “We understand and appreciate the need for consistency in residency determinations, but we must balance this need with ensuring that any unnecessary barriers to enrollment are minimized.”

-System leaders also are requesting funding to stabilize budgets for colleges affected by Hurricane Florence.
-Because of the storm’s devastating impacts, several colleges will likely see enrollment declines.
-The exact amount of this request will be determined after the spring 2019 enrollment census is completed.
+System leaders also are requesting $6.8 million to stabilize budgets for colleges affected by Hurricane Florence.
+Because of the storm’s devastating impacts, several colleges have seen enrollment declines.